from __future__ import annotations

 Args:

-filter (Dict[str, Union[str, float, int, bool, List, dict]]):
+filter (dict[str, Union[str, float, int, bool, List, dict]]):

 If this parameter is present, the operation only returns statistics for vectors that satisfy the filter.